agraef/midizap/README.md

 CC60> CC7
 ~~~

 The `~` flag can be used to denote encoders in output messages, too.
-E.g., to translate a standard (absolute) MIDI controller to an incremental encoder value, you might use a rule like:
+E.g., to translate a standard (absolute) MIDI controller to a sign-bit encoder value, you might use a rule like:

 ~~~
 CC48= CC16~
 ~~~

-Of course, this won't magically turn a standard controller into a *real* encoder; it's range will still be limited.
-To emulate the endless range of an encoder on a device which doesn't have one, you'll have to spend *two* standard controllers, one for reducing and another one for increasing values.
+Of course, this won't magically turn a standard controller into a *real* encoder; its range will still be limited.
+One way to properly emulate the endless range of an encoder is to expend *two* absolute controllers, one for reducing and another one for increasing the value.
 For instance:

 ~~~
 CC1- CC60~
 CC2+ CC60~
 ~~~

 Note that the "down" controller (`CC1` in this example) only reacts to negative, and the "up" controlller (`CC2`) only to positive changes.
-This allows you to "rewind" each control when getting to the end of its range, so that you can continue to change its value as much as you want.
+Therefore it's possible to "rewind" each control when getting to the end of its range, so that you can continue to change its value as much as you want.
+Admittedly, this solution is a bit quirky, but hey -- if you absolutely need to emulate a real encoder on a device which doesn't have one, that's one way to do it.

 Step sizes work on the right-hand side of data translations as well.
 You might use these to scale up value changes, e.g., when translating from control changes to pitch bends: